Rachel Bruerville : Associate Artist

 Photo: Jasmine Buttery Photography

 Rachel Bruerville (b.
-1991) is an Australian composer, arranger, cellist, singer, and writer, who calls Adelaide her home.
+1991) is an Australian composer, arranger, cellist, singer, and writer, who proudly calls Adelaide her home.
 She writes music for the concert hall, the theatre, and other collaborative work.
-Currently she holds the position of Young Adelaide Voices' Composer in Residence for 2019/20, supported by a 2019 Carclew Fellowship.
+Represented by the Australian Music Centre, she has held the position of Young Adelaide Voices' 2019/20 Composer in Residence, supported by a 2019 Carclew Fellowship.
 Rachel hopes to always make music to entertain, to educate, and to be explored and enjoyed by audiences of any musical or non-musical background.